menabebawy1/Faster-Sort/README.md

 ![Data for NumSort](/images/numsortdata.png)

 I ran the results for values up to 17 million and found our new NumSort to be much faster than QuickSort.
-When dividing the run time of QuickSort by NumSort we see that we take about half the time!
-Which means our algorithm is twice as fast:
+When dividing the run time of QuickSort by NumSort we see that it takes about half the time on average!
+Which means our algorithm is twice as fast!

 ![Chart for NumSort](/images/numsortchart.png)

-Now this ofcourse will work for any string that is up to 26 charachters long, anything bigger than that and it won't fit into our __int128.
+Now this ofcourse will only work for any string that is up to 26 charachters long, anything bigger than that and it won't fit into our __int128.
 That is great so far, but it can be improved.

 So how can we uses this strategy to better sort strings without a limitation on its length?
 Answer: Instead of completely converting the string into an integer value, we can convert the first smaller part of it.
 This will give strings of similar length, a similar value.
 We can then put these strings together into buckets, and then sort these buckets.
 Once we do that, it should theoratically make the algorithm much faster.
-Instaed of O(nlog(n)), if the words are distributed well, we should have arun time of O(nlog(n)/k) where k is the number of buckets.
+Instaed of the O(nlog(n)) run time, if the words are distributed well, we should have a run time of O(nlog(n)/k), where k is the number of buckets.

 ### Version 2.0: Instaed of completely converting the string to integers, we partially convert them and put them into buckets based on the resulting value.
+---

 So we use the same strategy as before to convert the first few letters of each string into a number.
+If we only group the strings by their first charachter we will have 26 different buckets since we only have 26 charachers.
-But how many is the first few and how many buckets should we have?
+But how many letters is the first few, and how many buckets should we have?

 Well, let's look at the following: